grafana/plugin-tools/docusaurus/docs/e2e-test-a-plugin/test-a-data-source-plugin/annotation-queries.md

 ## Introduction

-Annotations can be used to mark points on a visualization with events such as `AB test started` and `Marketing campaign started`.
-If a data source plugin supports annotations, it means that the data source can be used to query for annotation events.
-Optionally, data sources plugins can implement a custom annotation editor that can be used to craft the annotation query.
-In many cases, the execution of annotation queries requires different handling than normal data queries, and in those cases you may want to write end-to-end tests that verifies that data source annotation support work as expected.
+Annotations are used to mark points on a visualization with events such as "AB test started" or "Marketing campaign started".
+Data source plugins that support annotations can be used to query for annotation events.
+Optionally, you can implement a custom annotation editor for the data source plugin that assists users in writing the annotation query.

+In many cases, the execution of annotation queries requires different handling than normal data queries, and in those cases we recommend that you write end-to-end tests that verify that data source annotations work as expected.

 ### Testing the annotation editor